dalerog/Klory/README.md

 ### TRRS

 I did not want to use the typical microphone/headset cable for communication between the keyboard halfs.
-I don't have a great reason for this, but I don't really like using a connector for a different purpose.
+I don't have a great reason for this, but I don't like using a connector for a different purpose.
 There is also the case that as you pull the cable out power could be sent through one of the other wires in the cable.
-The chance of that is most likely pretty small.
+The chance of that is most likely pretty small, but still it seems a little hacky.

 I decided to use the JST-SH Connector.
 These things are crazy small and I couldn't solder wires to them at all.
 They really need a breakout board. :-(